-2. Historians on panegyric
+1. Historians on panegyric

 What should we make of Lucian's attack?
 He was, after all, no historian himself.
-His only other historically-themed work, the True Histories is a satiric parody of the faults of historians that he had set out in the Hist. conscr.
-As far as was we know (and we may be fairly certain) Lucian made no attempt to put the theory he preached into practice.
-Nonetheless, more important for us is what this section of the Hist. conscr. reveals about the
+His only other historically-themed work, the True Histories, is a satiric parody of the faults of historians that he had set out in the Hist.conscr.
+As far as we know (and we may be fairly certain) Lucian made no attempt to put the theory he preached into practice.
+Nonetheless, more important for us is what the Hist.conscr. reveals about the relationship between panegyric and history under the Roman Empire.
+Lucian gives first place in his catalogue of faults of recent historians to flattery of rulers.
+The existence and prominence of his protestations suggest that most historians failed to live up to the ideal that Lucian set down for them.4 This passage, then, reflects a contemporary anxiety amongst writers of history: praise, per-